 The over-the-top imagery, combined with the painting’s title (written on the back of the canvas), seem to illustrate Albert Einstein’s assertion that “time is relative.”

 This episode is brought to you by:

-podcasts, format and tagged Gallery @Nashville, @Tennessee, African-American Art, artexhibition, artmuseum, Feat, inspiration, Nick Cave, performanceart, Podcast, RodneyKing, soundsuits, traveling exhibition on .
+podcasts, format and tagged Gallery @Nashville, @Tennessee, African-American Art, artexhibition, artmuseum, Feat, inspiration, Nick Cave, performanceart, Podcast, RodneyKing, soundsuits, traveling exhibition on May 30, 2018 by .

 Leave a comment